 The axes distinction is vital, since a lot of methods need to have this specified properly in order to work as expected.
 We’ll see it’s usage in following examples.

-From here on, we will use the Series/DataFrame as the in the examples when explaining things, if something applies to a Series it probably does for DataFrames too, but it may not work the other way around.
+From here on, we will use the Series/DataFrame as the data structure of choice in the examples when explaining things.
+Keep in mind that anything that applies to Series probably applies to DataFrames too, but it may not be the case the other way around.